 They make for a most excellent snack, simply sautéed with a touch of salt and pepper!
 (See below.)

 You can find Shishito peppers on menus in most Japanese restaurants — usually served as an appetizer seasoned with soy sauce or sesame oil, and sometimes with vinegar and bonito flakes.

 And lately they’re making their way into restaurants of all sorts — and they will be doing so even more!

 Grown most of the year, you’ll always be able to find Shishitos in Japanese markets — and much like they’re showing up more so in mainstream restaurants now, they’re also moving into mainstream markets as they gain in popularity.
 And I often spot them at my local Farmers Market.

-Enjoy every last on of your beautifully blistered shishito peppers!
+Enjoy every last one of your beautifully Blistered Shishito Peppers!

 Add the peppers.
 (You should immediately hear them sizzle -- if you don't, the pan isn't hot enough yet.
 Wait for the sizzle!)

 Sauté the peppers until they are nicely charred -- each pepper will be about 50% green and 50% charred.
 They should be flipped/stirred every so often, and the total cooking time will be about 10 minutes.